EdinburghGuide.com - City Guide to Edinburgh, Scotland

 On-street the trams can travel up to 50kph (30mph) and off-street the trams can reach a maximum of 70kph (about 45mph).

-The trams will be able to negotiate tight curves and steepish gradients such as the gradual climb on Leith Walk (there is no plan to put a tram up the Mound).
+The trams can negotiate tight curves and steepish gradients, such as the gradual climb on Leith Walk when the original tram plan is completed (there is no plan to put a tram up the Mound).